karma-runner/karma-commonjs/README.md

     preprocessors: {
       '**/*.js': ['commonjs']
-    }
+    },

   });

 };
 ```

+### Additional options

+**modulesRoot**

-Additionally you can specify a root folder (relative to project's directory) which is used to look for required modules:
+You can specify a root folder (relative to project's directory) which is used to look for required modules:
 ```
 commonjsPreprocessor: {
   modulesRoot: 'some_folder'
 }
 ```
 When not specified the root folder default to the `karma.basePath/node_modules` configuration option.

+**extensions**

+commonjsPreprocessor: {
+  fileExtensions: ['.some.ext']
+}

+You can add an array of extension types that are required in your source files.
+This is useful when using other
+preprocessors that act on files with other extensions types like `.coffee` or `.jsx`.

+The default extensions that the preprocessor includes are `.js` and `.json`

 For an example project, check out Karma's [client tests](https://github.com/karma-runner/karma/tree/master/test/client).